sweiod/Wheat-Stitch/README.md

-The dataset and pre-trained model of warp and composition are available at https://pan.baidu.com/s/1Ql5S_iQ3zT1TezZd3dHFUQ(Extraction code: 5iaq)
+The dataset and model weights of warp and composition are available at https://pan.baidu.com/s/1Ql5S_iQ3zT1TezZd3dHFUQ(Extraction code: 5iaq)